teddyterminal/teddyterminal/README.md

 I love coding in Python, and can get my way around R, Java, Javascript, and HTML/CSS.
 I'm interested in a lot of things - data science, visualization, politics, NLP, music, the meaning of life, and determining why the smallest drink at Starbucks is called a _tall_.

 Ask me about any of my projects!
-More stuff will be coming here soon, just as soon I figure out how to clone myself into a small army.
+More stuff will be coming here soon, just as soon I figure out how to clone myself into a small army:

 <p align="center">
   <img width="80" src="https://github.com/teddyterminal/teddyterminal/blob/main/teddy.jpeg">